SekiroSake/P5/writeup.md

 #### 1. Sliding window search.

-In order to make reasonable detection, I only made sliding windows that covers the road, which are at the lower part of the picture:
+In order to make reasonable detection, I only made sliding windows that covered the road, which are at the lower part of the picture:

 ![alt text][image3]